skip to Main Content

 McKenzie Chen, EduMoves™ Teaching Artist

 McKenzie Chen is a movement artist and dance educator from Houston, Texas.
-She holds a BFA in Dance from the University of North Texas and an MA in Dance Education from Hunter College.
+She holds a Bachelor of Fine Arts degree in Dance from the University of North Texas and an Master of Arts degree in Dance Education from Hunter College.
 During her graduate studies, she was a Lincoln Center Scholar and received the Excellence in Dance Education Award.
 From 2017-2022, she taught for the NYC Department of Education as a full-time K-12 certified dance specialist.
 She also served as a teaching artist for New York City Ballet and the Coalition for Hispanic Family Services Arts and Literacy Program.
 McKenzie is an ABT Certified Teacher in Pre-Primary through Level 3 and a graduate of The Foundations of Dance Education from the Dance Education Laboratory at the 92nd St Y. She strives to foster creativity, critical thinking skills, artistry, and a love for movement in her students.

 NaKia Whitaker, EduMoves™ Teaching Artist

 Raised in East Texas, NaKia began their dance journey on their high school’s dance and drill team.
 Upon graduating high school, she began studying Dance and Creative Movement at Tyler Junior College.
-During their time at TJC, NaKia taught ballet to preschoolers at Stepping Stone School in Tyler, and their class had the opportunity to perform in the TJC Dance Department Academy Showcase.
-She also had the opportunity to lead several summer dance camps for children ranging from ages 4 to 13 years.
-Upon graduating Tyler Junior College with their Associate of Arts Degree in Dance, NaKia choreographed, collaborated, and released her first video dance performance piece to Shane Koyczan’s “Circle.”
+During their time at Tyler Junior College, NaKia taught ballet to preschoolers at Stepping Stone School in Tyler, and their class had the opportunity to perform in the TJC Dance Department Academy Showcase.
+She also had the opportunity to lead several summer dance camps for children ranging from ages four to thirteen years.
+Upon graduating Tyler Junior College with their Associate of Arts degree in Dance, NaKia choreographed, collaborated, and released their first video dance performance piece to Shane Koyczan’s “Circle.”

 In 2017 NaKia transferred to Texas State University where they continued studying Dance and Dance Education.
 While at Texas State University, NaKia joined the Orchesis Dance Company for the 2017/18 performance season.
 Upon leaving Texas State University, NaKia choreographed and performed with various dance groups such as Psalm 149 Dance Ministries and Queer Theatre Texas.

 After a brief hiatus from the dance world, NaKia is back in action.
-They teach dance fitness classes throughout Austin and San Marcos, and also work with 4 to 11-year-old students in the Child Development Center’s CREW afterschool program.
+They teach dance fitness classes throughout Austin and San Marcos, and also work with four to eleven-year-old students in the Child Development Center’s CREW afterschool program.
 She became an EduMoves™ Teaching Artist with Ballet Austin in 2023 and is excited to bring her energy and experience to the team!

 DEVELOPMENT STAFF